kkauder/eic.github.io/_activities/eoi.md

 Based on the community input from our [first meeting](https://indico.bnl.gov/event/9170/) and a call to the SWG mailing list, we submitted a [Software EoI](https://indico.bnl.gov/event/8552/contributions/43221/).
 We intend to carry the EoI forward as a living document that will evolve towards a work plan for the SWG, setting priorities for the next years and goals for the next decade.

-Any member of the EICUG is encouraged to contribute to the [living document]() (ADD LINK).
+Any member of the EICUG is encouraged to contribute to the [living document](https://docs.google.com/document/d/1nqs2rTH4K8oM9KTpkWfyxOQReRXWnTNfmyuQu-VHbSo/edit?usp=sharing).
 A snapshot of the living document is listed below.

 ---